Sumitro Djojohadikusumo: Legacy

 In a 1986 interview Sumitro commented on his multiple rises and falls in politics, saying that he "never won a political battle but [...] learnt how to survive defeats".
 His critics describe him as a political opportunist, due to his distancing from former Socialist Party members during the Suharto period and his son Prabowo's marriage to Titiek.
 In a 1999 interview with Tempo, he rejected the label, preferring to be called a "pragmatist".
 In the same interview, although he acknowledged his contacts with the CIA, he denied his characterization by American historian George McTurnan Kahin as a CIA asset.
 Indonesian academic Vedi R. Hadiz noted that although Sumitro's economic thought could not be described as "liberal", he strongly opposed Sukarno's anti-capitalist stance.
 On Sumitro's involvement in PRRI, Hadiz wrote that "he did so in the name of capitalism".

 Sumitro's role in Indonesia's early formation and his economic policies have prominently featured in the electoral campaigns of his son's political party, Gerindra.
 A road and a building within the UI complex is named after him.
 The United States – Indonesia Society named one of its academic grant programs, the Sumitro Fellows Program, after him.
 He has been described by several authors as a highly influential economist in both the Sukarno and Suharto periods, and often as the most influential altogether.
 In his obituary The Jakarta Post described Sumitro as "the father of modern Indonesian economics", many of his writings being incorporated into standard textbooks on economics in Indonesia.

 Sumitro's son Hashim cited Sumitro's economic policies as the inspiration for the economic policies of Prabowo Subianto as president.
-During Prabowo's presidency, a movement emerged to have Sumitro declared a National Hero of Indonesia, initiated at his hometown in Kebumen and receiving an endorsement from Kebumen's regent Lilis Nuryati.
+During Prabowo's presidency, a movement emerged to have Sumitro declared a National Hero of Indonesia, initiated at his hometown in Kebumen and receiving an endorsement from Kebumen's regent, Lilis Nuryati.
 In 2025, a bust of Sumitro was unveiled across the Kebumen railway station.
+His grave at Karet Bivak also sees a number of pilgrims.